Investigate genetic and environmental influences as viewed through your eyes.

 poor quality soil, we lose magnesium when stressed, and sweating causes magnesium depletion.

-You probably don't want to read a list of the 325 biochemical reactions that rely on magnesium,
+You probably don't want to read a list of the 325 biochemical reactions that rely on magnesium, so let's just stick with these three: Insomnia, Inflammation, and Insulin resistance.

 Insomnia can be caused by many reasons, with magnesium deficiency being at the top.
 Magnesium